KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## Autocomplete Context

-KeyboardKit has an observable ``AutocompleteContext`` that provides observable autocomplete state, such as the ``AutocompleteContext/suggestions`` to present.
-The ``KeyboardInputViewController`` updates these properties as it performs autocomplete.
+KeyboardKit has an ``AutocompleteContext`` that provides observable autocomplete state that is kept up to date as the user types.
+It also has auto-persisted ``AutocompleteContext/settings-swift.property``.

-The context also has persistent, observable settings, such as  ``AutocompleteContext/isAutocompleteEnabled``, ``AutocompleteContext/suggestionsDisplayCount``, etc. You can read more about how settings are handled in the <doc:Essentials-Article> and <doc:Settings-Article> articles.

 KeyboardKit automatically creates an instance of this class, injects it into ``KeyboardInputViewController/state`` and updates it whenever autocomplete is performed.

+## Autocomplete Settings

+The ``AutocompleteContext``'s ``AutocompleteContext/settings-swift.property`` property has auto-persisted properties that can be used to customize the autocomplete behavior, and that can be bound to components in a settings screen.